ESIPFed/science-on-schema.org/guides/Experimental.md

            "description": "elevation relative to MSL, in meters", "qudt:dataType": "https://schema.org/Number",
            "unitText": "meters" }
-            ]        }    ]  }
+            ]   }    }    ]  }
 ```

 In this example each point the measure dimension space is associated with a magnetic field intensity, acceleration of gravity, and outcrop lithology.
+Note the use of the @list implementation of the valueReference because the tuple is an ordered list.